The store will not work correctly when cookies are disabled.

 Some models are designed with seats, and the user sits on the bidet, the same way they would on a toilet.
 Controls for these models can be at the side, the front, or the rear of the unit.

+A wall mounted grab bar helps the user get up and down easily.
 To make it more convenient for the user, place a shelf near the bidet to hold soaps, wash clothes, and towels.